 4.Remove the outer layers of the lemongrass stalk until you are left with the inner softer leaves.
 Bruise the lemongrass with the handle or back of a knife and slice it as thin as possible crosswise.
 Thinly slice the ‘Makrut’ lime leaves and diagonally slice the chilies.

 5.In a wok, heat a little bit of vegetable oil and stir-fry the curry paste on medium heat for about a minute.
-Add sugar and a pinch of salt.
-Add the tempeh, increase the heat and quickly fry it with the paste.
+Add sugar, soy sauce and a pinch of salt.
+Add the tempeh, increase the heat and quickly fry it with the paste, if need be add a little bit of water to keep things moist.
 Toss in the lemongrass and continue to stir-fry, toss in the ‘Makrut’ lime chiffonade and continue to stir-fry add the chilies and incorporate them into the mince.
 Turn off the heat and transfer to a serving plate.
 Sprinkle more ‘Makrut’ leaves and chilies and serve with white rice.